hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 - Add CloudWatch Logs configuration for ASG Messages and SSM Messages endpoints (if needed).
 - Introduce granular IAM policies for CloudWatch Logs to limit permissions.
-- Improve egress rule configuration to better align with production security practices.
+- Implement more restrictive egress rules for production environments.
+- Add support for custom endpoint policies.
 - Expand the documentation with advanced configurations, such as multi-environment setups and integration with centralized logging solutions.

 ---